RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - The RC2014 Pro build supports the RC2014 Pro standard SIO/2 Serial Module and Compact Flash Module in their usual configuration.

-- The RC2014 Mini build supports the standard RC2014 Mini or RC2014 Mini II in their usual configuration.
+- The RC2014 Mini build supports the standard RC2014 Mini or RC2014 Mini II with CP/M Expansion Kit in their usual configuration.

 - The RC2014 8085 CPU Module builds requires the ACIA Serial Module and use either the IDE Hard Drive Module or the Compact Flash Module.